 Personal injury law is complex, intimidating, and time-consuming.
 Not only that but drafting a successful lawsuit for personal injury claims takes an extended period, especially in cases involving harmful drugs.

-A personal injury attorney is well-versed in the law.
-Attorneys at Scura.com have years of experience helping injured people get the money they deserve following an accident.
+A personal injury attorney is well-versed in the law according to Scura.com.
+Attorneys have years of experience helping injured people get the money they deserve following an accident.